material-components/material-components-web/test/screenshot/README.md

 In addition to running the tests, this command will also update your local `test/screenshot/golden.json` file with the newly captured screenshots.

-### Rerunning flaky tests
+### Rerunning a subset of tests

-If a single screenshot fails to render, you can rerun it without running the entire suite:
+You can rerun a subset of the tests without running the entire suite, filtering by browser and/or URL:

 ```bash
 npm run screenshot:update-goldens -- \